+The modules are production grade multi-chip standalone cryptographic modules that meet level 2 physical security requirements.
 This section describes placement of tamper-evident labels on the module.
 The enclosure is production grade.
 Labels must be placed on the device(s) and maintained by the Crypto Officer in order to operate in a FIPS approved state.
+For FIPS 140 security level 2 scenarios, the tamper-evident labels are required to meet physical security requirements.

 The APs (Access Points) are required to have Tamper Evident Labels (TELs) applied in order to meet the FIPS requirements.
-Specifically, AIRLAP-FIPSKIT=, VERSION B0 contains the necessary TELs required for the AP.
+Specifically, AIR-AP-FIPSKIT= contains the necessary TELs required for the AP.
 The CO on premise is responsible for securing and having control at all times of any unused tamper evident labels.
 Below are the instructions to TEL placement on the AP's.
+There is no special preparation of the surface needed before applying the TELs.